 Apply / Audition

-Applicants seeking admission to the Master's of Music program, please visit our online application to apply for Spring 2017 or future term.
+Applicants seeking admission to the Master's of Music program, please visit our online application to apply.

 In addition to the general admission requirements set by the Graduate School, applicants must fulfill the following requirements set by the School: